thomas-couchbase/blurr/README.md

         }
     }

-* Database.Driver - database driver for benchmark (MongoDB or Couchbase)
+* Database.Driver - database driver for benchmark (MongoDB, Couchbase or Cassandra)
 * Database.Name - name of database
 * Database.Table - name of table, collection, bucket and etc.
 * Database.Addresses - list of host:port string to use in connection pool